Larry546/learn-react/README.md

 ## Personal Information:

-Full Name: Enter Your Full Name
+Full Name: Haonan Lu

-Northeastern ID: Enter your Northeastern ID
+Northeastern ID: 002788047

 ## Getting Started

 First, fork this repository and clone it to your local machine.

 Then, run the development server: